alfajmahabri/thrift-ai/README.md

   - Secure Data Storage: Stores financial data securely in a database.
   - AI-Powered Insights: Analyzes spending patterns using AI and offers personalized suggestions.

+Note :- I m still working on this project
 # Contact
 For any questions or suggestions, feel free to open an issue or contact the project maintainer at mahabrialfaj@gmail.com